stefankober/detective-board/README.md

 ## Delete Objects

-1. Strg + click on object to delete.
+1. Shift + click on object to delete.

 ## Zoom in or out